heavyblotto/memorativa/docs/README.md

 4. **Content Indexing**: Enables quick searching and filtering of content
 5. **Synthetic Summation**: Facilitates the creation of comprehensive summaries at checkpoints
 6. **Machine Processing**: Provides structured metadata for automated analysis
+7. **Knowledge Consolidation**: The Key Points section ensures critical concepts are highlighted and connected

-The chain-of-thought fields are particularly important as they make explicit the logical progression of ideas throughout the documentation, culminating in the final system design in Section 5.
+The chain-of-thought fields and Key Points sections are particularly important as they make explicit the logical progression of ideas throughout the documentation, culminating in the final system design in Section 5.

 ## Checkpoints and Summations